homieiot/homie-esp8266/README.md

 Currently Homie for ESP8266 implements [Homie 2.0.1](https://github.com/homieiot/convention/releases/tag/v2.0.1)

+## Note about v3 features (Auto-discovery, ESP32, ...)

+Version v3 is currently in development.
+It adds support for Homie-convention v3.0.1 and ESP32 controllers.

+If you are interested in testing or helping development, please try the [#develop-v3 branch](https://github.com/homieiot/homie-esp8266/tree/develop-v3).

 ## Note for v1.x users

 The old configurator is not available online anymore.
 You can download it [here](https://github.com/homieiot/homie-esp8266/releases/download/v1.5.0/homie-esp8266-v1-setup.zip).